dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 To support preheating for harbor with self-signed certificates, the Manager configuration needs to be modified.

-Configure Manager yaml file, The default path in Linux is `/etc/dragonfly/manager.yaml` in linux, refer to [Manager](../reference/configuration/manager.md).
+Configure `manager.yaml`, the default path is `/etc/dragonfly/manager.yaml`, refer to [Manager](../reference/configuration/manager.md).

 > Notice: `yourdomain.crt` is Harbor's ca.crt.